palindromicity/simple-syslog/README.md

 ```

-A custom `KeyProvider` can be supplied to the `SyslogParserBuilder` if there is a different key strategy required.
+A custom `KeyProvider` can be supplied to the provided `SyslogBuilder` implemenations if there is a different key strategy required.
 Note that the keys are a superset of the syslog specifications.

 ##### NilPolicy